-All workshops will be held in Campus Shared Services, Room 238, 1608 4th Street, Berkeley.
+- July - December 2015 workshops will be held in Campus Shared Services, Room 238, 1608 4th Street, Berkeley.
 Off-street parking is available for all campus parking permits.

 For course descriptions and registration, please visit the UC Learning Center through the BLU web portal, then select Supervision, Management and Leadership, and search for KEYS.

 We recommend beginning the registration process by viewing the KEYS Online Orientation through the BLU web portal.
 It provides an explanation of the various components of the KEYS program, and the many ways in which the supervisor can participate.